NewberryDIS/hfsgatsby/src/markdown-pages/text/page_2.12.md

 Petri briefly introduced the text by situating it as an ancient one rediscovered in modern times.
 Moreover, he says, Palaemon beat Aelius Donatus at his own game:

->
-<p style="text-align: left;">This man [Palaemon] compacted the whole of grammar into so brief a package that even Donatus is more prolix than he, and some day he may come to have as enduring a name.
+> This man [Palaemon] compacted the whole of grammar into so brief a package that even Donatus is more prolix than he, and some day he may come to have as enduring a name.
 Gioviano Pontano, a poet most eloquent in his own day, discovered this text.
-(81)</p>
+(81)

 <figure class="mkdn-figure">